-Course Code Course Title Pts 07 P/C/R/RP/EQ ANTH 102 Exploring Cultural Diversity - Anthropological Perspectives 18 S1 ANTH 103 Identity, Ritual and Power - An Anthropological Introduction 18 S2 R: ANTH 101 ANTH 104 Endangered Peoples?
-Cultural Survival and Anthropology 18 S1 ANTH 105 Human Evolution 18 S2 ANTH 201 The Anthropology of the Material World 22 NO P: 36 points of Anthropology at 100-level.
+Course Code Course Title Pts 08 P/C/R/RP/EQ ANTH 102 Exploring Cultural Diversity - Anthropological Perspectives 18 S1 ANTH 103 Identity, Ritual and Power - An Anthropological Introduction 18 S2 R: ANTH 101 ANTH 104 Endangered Peoples?
+Cultural Survival and Anthropology 18 S1 ANTH 105 Human Evolution 18 S2 ANTH 201 The Anthropology of the Material World 22 NO P: 36 points of Anthropology at 100 level.
 Students with 72 points and at least a B average in other appropriate courses may be admitted with the approval of the Director of the Anthropology programme.
-R: ANTH 211 ANTH 202 The Anthropology of Politics and Power 22 S2 P: 36 points of Anthropology at 100-level.
+R: ANTH 211 ANTH 202 The Anthropology of Politics and Power 22 S2 P: 36 points of Anthropology at 100 level.
 Students with 72 points and at least a B average in other appropriate courses may be admitted with the approval of the Director of the Anthropology programme.
-R: ANTH 302 ANTH 203 Ritual and Symbolism 22 NO P: 36 points of Anthropology at 100-level.
-Students with 72 points and at least a B average in other appropriate courses may be admitted with the approval of the coordinator of the Anthropology programme.
-R: ANTH 303 ANTH 205 The Politics of Cultural Performance: South Africa 22 S2 P: 36 points of Anthropology at 100-level.
+R: ANTH 302 ANTH 203 Ritual and Symbolism: theoretical and practical 22 S1 P: 36 points of Anthropology at 100 level.
+Students with 72 points and at least a B average in other appropriate courses may be admitted with the approval of the co- ordinator of the Anthropology programme.
+R: ANTH 303 ANTH 205 The Politics of Cultural Performance: South Africa 22 NO P: 36 points of Anthropology at 100 level.
 Students with 72 points and at least a B average in other appropriate courses may be admitted with the approval of the Director of the Anthropology programme.
-R: ANTH 305 ANTH 206 The Modernity of Religion 22 S1 P: 36 points of Anthropology at 100-level.
-Students with 72 points and at least a B average in other appropriate courses may be admitted with the approval of the coordinator of the Anthropology programme.
-R: ANTH 306, SOCI 260, SOCI 360, RELS 217 EQ: SOCI 260, RELS 217 ANTH 207 Visual Anthropology 22 S2 P: 36 points of Anthropology at 100-level.
+R: ANTH 305 ANTH 206 The Modernity of Religion 22 S2 P: 36 points of Anthropology at 100 level.
+Students with 72 points and at least a B average in other appropriate courses may be admitted with the approval of the co- ordinator of the Anthropology programme.
+R: ANTH 306, SOCI 260, SOCI 360, RELS 217 EQ: SOCI 260, RELS 217 ANTH 207 Visual Anthropology 22 S2 P: 36 points of Anthropology at 100 level.
 Students with 72 points and at least a B average in other appropriate courses may be admitted with the approval of the Director of the Anthropology programme.
-R: ANTH 307 ANTH 208 Food and Eating 22 NO P: 36 points of Anthropology at 100-level.
+R: ANTH 307 ANTH 208 Food and Eating 22 S1 P: 36 points of Anthropology at 100 level.
 Students with 72 points and at least a B average in other appropriate courses may be admitted with the approval of the Director of the Anthropology programme.
-R: GEND 224, ANTH 308, SOCI 262 EQ: SOCI 262, GEND 224 ANTH 209 The Anthropology of Palaeolithic Cave Art 22 SU2 P: 36 points of Anthropology at 100-level.
-Students with 72 Pts and at least a B average in other appropriate courses may be admitted with the approval of the Director of the Anthropology programme.
+R: GEND 224, ANTH 308, SOCI 262, GEND 324, SOCI 362 EQ: SOCI 262, GEND 224 ANTH 209 The Anthropology of Palaeolithic Cave Art 22 NO P: 36 Points of Anthropology at 100-level.
+Students with 72 Points and at least a B average in other appropriate courses may be admitted with the approval of the Director of the Anthropolgy programme.
 R: ANTH 309